The state of wholesale energy

 Why are wholesale prices so important?
 The wholesale market is where suppliers buy the energy that they give to customers.
-Our cost to buy energy makes up a large chunk of every customer’s bill (typically around 40%) which means when the markets change significantly, our tariffs need to adjust as well.
+Our cost to buy energy makes up a large chunk of every customer’s bill which means when the markets change significantly, our tariffs need to adjust as well.

-Prices dropped sharply over the first half of last year in response to a 20% drop in national energy demand (mainly from businesses closing down), but then began to steadily rise back up again as the world started to get back on its feet, and they've kept rising ever since.
+Prices dropped sharply over the first half of last year in response to a 20% drop in national energy demand (mainly from businesses closing down), but then began to steadily began to rise again as the world started to get back on its feet, and they've kept rising ever since.

 In February 2021, Ofgem announced an increase to their energy price cap to adjust for wholesale prices rising.
 At that point, prices were 33% higher than they were 6 months before.

 Since then, prices have kept rising dramatically.
 Right now, the wholesale cost of UK energy is over 50% higher than it was in February.

 - Global gas prices have reached a 13 year high